 May New Moon This month's new moon took place at 3:44 p.m.
 EST on May 25.
 More

 June Full Moon June's Strong Sun Moon, also known as the Strawberry Moon or the Lover's Moon, starts your summer off on a high note.
 This full moon will stoke your spontaneity, enthusiasm, and love of the outdoors — the days are getting longer and warmer, so the time for adventures is now.
 The moon reached its fullness on June 9 at 9:11 a.m.
 EST. More

 June New Moon This month, the moon went completely dark on June 23 at 10:31 p.m.
 EST. More

 July Full Moon This month's full moon, known as the Buck Moon or Blessing Moon encourages us to, quite literally, count our blessings at this time of year, from personal successes to the general warmth of summer.
 This year, the Buck Moon hit fullness on Sunday, July 9, at 12:07 a.m.
 EST. More

 July New Moon The moon reached this phase on July 23, at 5:46 a.m.
 EST. More

 August Full Moon The Sturgeon Moon, also known as the Corn Moon, waxed to fullness on August 7 at 2:11 p.m.
 EST. This time of year calls for tough decisions, hard work, and long term plans.
 This may sound like a drag now, but you'll see the fruits of your labor soon enough.
 More

-August New Moon This month's new moon will be upon us on August 21 at 2:30 p.m.
+August New Moon This month's new moon was upon us on August 21 at 2:30 p.m.
 EST. More